3 minute read.

 Even the most dishonest drug addict, the most self driven anger fuelled alcoholic has the ability to become the person a child vitally needs in a parent.
 All it takes is a willingness to let go of the past, outgrow fear and become conscious of the responsibility in front of them.

 The solution to any problem is to stop struggling with it.
 I had a world of fears going into fatherhood.
 Fears from abuse, fears of a past of chronic mental health problems and alcoholism that if I allowed to control me would have stopped me from being the husband and father I needed to be.
+I needed to face life, and my past consciously.

 By not struggling I’m referring to the internal daily battle we engage in with negative thinking and the emotions that weave their way into our lives through simply becoming lost in thoughts.